12 Legal Documents Required To Sell A House Without A Realtor

 • West Virginia

-The attorney will ensure that the terms of the sale benefit both the home buyer and the home seller.7 There are also other states where an attorney is only required in certain districts.
+The attorney will ensure that the terms of the sale benefit both the potential buyer and the home seller.
+There are also other states where an attorney is only required in certain districts.
 These states are:

 • Illinois